Module: Net::HTTPHeader

 #content_rangeObject

-Returns a Range object which represents the value of the Content-Range: header field.
-For a partial entity body, this indicates where this fragment fits inside the full entity body, as range of byte offsets.
+Returns a Range object which represents Content-Range: header field.
+This indicates, for a partial entity body, where this fragment fits inside the full entity body, as range of byte offsets.

 def content_range